 For more information, see Rapid Composting by Robert D. Raabe.

 Compost tumblers are designed to aerate the compost in order to speed up the decomposition process.
-One study by Which Magazine found that they took around ten weeks – four weeks longer than convention bins which were regularly forked over.
+One study by Which Magazine found that they took around ten weeks.

 Speeding the process up